 A much better throw in terms of Okizeme.
 You can set up a safe jump after it and even a cross-up.
 It's great for putting your opponent in a quick blender, like such:

 Shun'ei has a good mix of specials that can be used for any grounded or air situation.
-Most notably, his air specials and safe strings on the ground that can get the opponent to think he is unsafe but is not.
+Most notably, his air specials and safe strings on the ground that can harass the opponent.

 The Airdash.
 A few things you should know about this as it has rules: